Cleveland Johnson: Academic career

 He realized and tapped the potential of the early internet to publish a manuscript study—impossible to present in printed-journal format—that, using color-coded image overlays, revealed how multiple layers of music notation accreted over time in a manuscript from Samuel Scheidt or his circle of students.

 His interest in active-learning pedagogy and classroom technology was supported directly by grants from the Lilly Foundation and, through DePauw, with support from the Great Lakes College Association and the Mellon Foundation and DePauw's internal Fisher Fellowships.
 Johnson was an early adopter of web-based technology in the university classroom.
 His course, “Virtual Vienna,” first taught in 1997, involved students in producing online content while preparing them for overseas study in Vienna, Austria.
-His courses in Music History and South-Asian music also involved students, already in the 1990s, in producing digital anthologies and research papers with embedded images and (later) audio and video."The Victorian Organ in Colonial and Post-Colonial India" at the conference, "The Organ in Context" of the British Institute of Organ Studies, Barber Institute of Fine Arts, Birmingham, England, 2003.
+His courses in Music History and South-Asian music also involved students, already in the 1990s, in producing digital anthologies and research papers with embedded images and (later) audio and video.